vita-ps/rePatch/README.md

 3.65 Confirmed working: https://twitter.com/dots_tb/status/972922611536576512

+IF THE PATCH REQUIRES AN EBOOT IT WILL NOT WORK ATM!

 First install the plugin by adding it to the *KERNEL line
 after that create a folder on ux0 called "rePatch"
 inside that folder put another folder of the titleid for the game